INTRODUCTION

 To calculate the Direct Effects of an IIA Event, IMPLAN will first look at Employment, Labor Income, and Output, then Intermediate Inputs, TOPI, and OPI.

-Based on what you enter, IMPLAN will follow this logic:
+Based on what a user enters, IMPLAN will follow this logic:

 Step 1: Check for Employment (If no values are entered, move to Step 2)